mcglasp/ms4-big-idea-books/testing.md

 **Custom 404 page styling**

 The custom 404 page I have added to the site behaves unpredictably in how it renders.
-Most of the time it will successfully pick up CSS styling, but occassionally it will not.
+Most of the time it will successfully pick up CSS styling, but occasionally it will not.
 I have tested this extensively with Debug set to false in development, and also on the deployed site and have been unable to reliably recreate the error.
 Having discussed this with fellow students on Slack, and researched custom 404 implementation, I have concluded that my method should work correctly (as indeed it does much of the time), so have decided to continue to research the cause of its unpredictable behaviour in the course of future development.

+**Double orders**

+On one occasion I noticed that for a period of a couple of hours, during site testing, database was creating two orders — with different order numbers — per checkout.
+The problem came and went, and I check through the code and Stripe events thoroughly.
+Tutors I spoke to were also unable to identify any error, and it was only spotted because I happened to be testing the order history functionality at the time.
+As we were unable to account for the cause, and it has since not occurred again, I have decided to note it is a potential issue for the future.
+There was speculation from a tutor that this could be caused by a confluence of webhook behaviour and asynchronous code, but this can only be speculation.

+**CSS Styling Issues**

+Despite correcting the problem on numerous occasions, I have been unable to permanently prevent the basket dropdown hover event from jumping in front of the basket quantity pill.

 # User Story Testing